sbrl/twitter-academic-downloader/README.md

 ## Usage
 TODO: write usage here.

+ - `--max-query-length`: This is used to batch the download of replies.

 Don't forget about `post-process.sh` that needs to be run manually after the script finishes (recommend Windows users use the Windows Subsystem for Linux)